 When he comes around the corner, I grab him from behind and garrote him with a piece of wire.
 He struggles — they always struggle — but I dig in my feet and wait for him to die.

 The guy is shorter than me but much broader.
 He’s got a wiry black beard that stinks of sweat and hands the size of baseball mitts.
-He fights me like a dying hog — a mass of meat and hair and flailing limbs.
-He hasn’t resigned himself to death.
+He fights me like a dying hog — a mass of meat and hair and limbs.

 Finally, the guard goes limp.
 I lower him quietly onto the ground and signal the rest to follow me down the tunnel.

 As we move, I keep my eyes peeled for any sign of warmth and movement.
 That guy was probably just the lookout.
 The real muscle will be farther in.

 We round the corner.
 I see the door.
 My thermal imaging is picking up three bodies on the other side, but there could easily be more.
 I signal Rogers to go ahead with the battering ram.
 My heart is pounding, but it’s the guiding pulse of this mission.

 I grip my rifle and prepare for entry.
 He breaks down the door, and my team pours into the bunker amid a confusing jumble of voices.

 The instant I blaze through the door, I realize our intel was off.
 Instead of the two or three hackers we were expecting, I’m blinded by the glow of two dozen computer monitors.

 The blinking server lights give a starry backdrop to the filth and wires.
 The computers are resting on old doors laid across stacks of cinder blocks, and at least ten hackers are still sitting in front of their screens.
 They’ve been down here for weeks, by the look of things — sleeping on cardboard pallets among the servers bought and paid for by Russian oligarchs.